 BIOSCI 350 : Protein Structure and Function

 The aim of BIOSCI 350 is to provide an understanding of the experimental approaches needed to move from the genome (DNA sequence information) to studies of protein structure and function.
-The paper will examine experimental methods for purifying, and identifying proteins as well as approaches to study protein function and protein-protein interactions.
-You will learn about the ways proteins fold to form three-dimensional shapes and ways to determine protein structure by X-ray crystallography, nuclear magnetic resonance spectroscopy and cryo-electron microscopy.
+The paper will examine computational analysis of protein sequence and function, methods for purifying and identifying proteins, as well as experimental approaches to study protein function and protein-protein interactions.
+You will learn about the ways proteins fold to form three-dimensional shapes and ways to determine and analyse protein structure by X-ray crystallography, nuclear magnetic resonance spectroscopy and cryo-electron microscopy.
 Finally, you will study the uses of structural information to undercover biological function.

 Capabilities Developed in this Course

 |Capability 4:||Communication and Engagement|

 - Recognise and describe that proteins are dynamic molecules whose structures are linked to their environment.
 (Capability 1, 2 and 3)

 - Apply bioinformatic algorithms to analyse protein sequence and structure.
 (Capability 1, 2 and 3)

 - Differentiate and explain methods for recombinant protein production, purification and characterisation.
 (Capability 1, 2, 3 and 4)